Ovid. Metamorphoses. Brookes More. Boston. Cornhill

 and yelling women, and obscene displays,

-, overcome you, whom the sword,
+and hollow drums, overcome you, whom the sword,

 nor troops of war, nor trumpet could affright?